 It’s designed to support their learning at school and at home.
 Once you register for free, you can access more than 250 free Oxford ebooks for kids along with storytelling videos, games, and guides that help them develop their reading skills.

 Storyline Online is another award-winning, interactive children’s literacy site that features famous actors like Kevin Costner, Betty White, James Earl Jones, Eva Longoria, and others reading children’s books alongside minor animation elements.

 Each video has a brief explanation below it showing details of the run time, book author, illustrator, and publisher, suggested grade level, and a plot summary.

 Run by The Screen Actors Guild Foundation, the site offers books developed by credentialed elementary educators and aims to strengthen verbal, written, and comprehension skills for English language learners.

 ICDL is a nonprofit organization that provides access to the best children’s books of their culture, and cultures around the world regardless of where they live.
 There are over 4,000 titles in 59 languages to choose from, that you can read to your children.

 If you want a personal bookshelf for your family, create a free account and save your favorite kids’ books, set personal preferences, and bookmark books you’d like to read later.

-Alternatively, use the simple search interface to find suitable titles by age, length of book, genres, reading level and more.
+Alternatively, use the simple search interface to find suitable titles by age, length of the book, genres, reading level, and more.
 You can also pick a book from some of the featured titles on the home page, and read away for free anonymously.